 Hamsters love exploring and running around.
 That’s why so many pet owners build mazes and set up wheels for them – they really are little bundles of energy!

 Hamsters are actually nocturnal, which means it is most likely that you will see or hear them during the night.
 If you sleep in the same room as a hamster, don’t find it too surprising to hear their wheel spinning around after dark!

 Believe it or not, it is illegal for you to own a hamster in some states of the US.
 In California and Hawaii, for example, you won’t be able to take them home with you.
 There’s a very specific reason for this, and it’s because hamster breeding in the wild could cause serious issues for the states’ ecosystems.

 Wild hamsters are omnivores and are known to feast on frogs and lizards!
 However, domesticated hamsters will normally eat corn and nuts, though you should make sure to keep their diets fairly rich in protein.

 A hamster pregnancy is extremely short, in that it will generally last between two and three weeks.

 The word hamster actually derives from a German verb.
 The verb in question, ‘hamster’, literally translates as ‘to hoard’.
 That, of course, describes how hamsters generally handle their food!

 Hamsters tend to prefer sleeping in small, tight spaces, which is why it is perfectly reasonable to set up little dens for them in the housing you set up.
 They like to feel safe, but to give them extra security, make sure you use paper shreddings or anything guaranteed to be free from dust.

 Hamsters have terrible eyesight!
 They are born without sight at all, and even when they grow up, they are remarkably short-sighted.
 Chances are it will only be able to see you if you’re up really close.
 Don’t frighten them!

-Do you have any interesting or fun facts about hamsters that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about hamsters?
+Share them in the comments below!